Gene Öhman-Leone, KPA CTP

 IAABC: Supporting Members

-2019 – Present: Monday Morning Articles – A weekly article about mostly dog behavior and recent scientific behavioral findings
+2019 – Present: Monday Morning Articles – A bi-monthly article about mostly dog behavior and recent scientific behavioral findings

 Get To Know Us!